Dr Katherine O'Lone

 Katherine O'Lone joined the Woolf Institute in March 2019 after completing her PhD in Social Psychology at Royal Holloway, University of London under the supervision of Professor Ryan McKay.

-Katherine's most recent work is about to be published in The Journal for the Cognitive Science of Religion.
+Katherine's most recent work was published in The Journal for the Cognitive Science of Religion.

 Back to People